 Fire safety equipment must be readily accessible to the laboratory and must include an appropriate size and type of fire extinguisher (generally type ABC) for the type and quantity of chemicals stored in the laboratory.
 Other equipment may include fire hoses, fire blankets, and automatic extinguishing systems.
 Fire extinguishers should be located within 35 feet of high hazard laboratories and 70 feet for other laboratories.
 NFPA Guide 10 provides specifications for portable fire extinguishers.
 If special fire extinguishers are required, such as Type D that are used for sodium, potassium and lithium fires, then the cost of these units must be provided by the Principal Investigator or Department.
 Each fire extinguisher must have a current inspection sticker.
-If you have questions about fire extinguishers contact URI Fire and Life Safety at 874-7994 or EH&S.
+If you have questions about fire extinguishers in your lab, contact URI Fire and Life Safety at 874-7994.
+EH&S can provide fire extinguisher training for your lab users.
+Refer to EH&S Training page to request this and other trainings.